hero931/news-fullstack-capstone-react/README.md

 # News Beast

-News Beast is an interactive full-stack web app that provides to user with the latest sport and art news.
-In addition app lets user to get a top news for specific date, like user's birthday.
+News Beast is an interactive full-stack web app that provides the user with the latest sports and art news.
+In addition the app lets user to get the top news for specific date, like a user's birthday.

 ## Screenshots